 In the original, the punishment for saluting Luffy’s ship was loss of rations for three days.
 In the dub it’s one week…..♪ It’s been…ONE WEEK since you ate rations.
 Turned your head to the side and said “I’m hungry.” ♪

-The aliens’ newest plan involves growing a chimera animal that creates pollutants.
-Using a current generator, when the chimera animal is fully grown, they’re spread the pollutants all over the bay, killing every creature in the ocean.
+The aliens’ newest plan involves growing a Chimera Animal that creates pollutants.
+Using a current generator, when the Chimera Animal is fully grown, they’ll spread the pollutants all over the bay, killing every creature in the ocean.

 Meanwhile, Masha spots the current generator and sends out an emergency beacon only to be shot down by Pai seconds later.
 After receiving the signal, the group changes up their teams with Lettuce heading off with Shirogane to investigate the signal while Akasaka and the rest of the Mews head in the other direction to distract the fish.

-While Lettuce can breathe underwater while in her Mew form, Shirogane starts to drown.
-She tries to save him, but the chimera animal gets in her way.
-The chimera animal grabs Shirogane and makes off with him.
+While Lettuce can breathe underwater in her Mew form, Shirogane starts to drown.
+She tries to save him, but the Chimera Animal gets in her way.
+The Chimera Animal grabs Shirogane and makes off with him.
 However, it suddenly changes color, lets go of Shirogane and leaves to fulfill its duties to pollute the sea.